Cancer treatment decisions: 5 steps to help you decide

 Don't expect you and your doctor to fully understand each other after one meeting — it may take a few conversations before you both feel as if you're on the same page.

-As you're making your treatment decisions with your doctor, keep these points in mind:
+As you're making your treatment decisions with your doctor, consider these points:

 - You can always change your mind.
 Making a treatment decision now doesn't bind you to that option.
 Tell your doctor if you're having second thoughts.
-Significant side effects may make you want to change your treatment plan.
+Significant side effects may make you want to change your treatment plan and that's OK.

 - You can seek a second opinion.
 Don't be afraid of offending your doctor if you want to get a second opinion.
 Most doctors understand the need for a second opinion when facing a major decision.